Ethics of technology and science I, 2 credits

 Learning outcomes for doctoral degree

 According to the Swedish Higher Education Ordinance, to fulfil the degree objectives for a PhD degree, the PhD student should show intellectual independence and scientific honesty, as well as the ability to make research ethical judgments.
-Also, a degree objective is to show an in-depth understanding in the possibilities and limitations of science, its role in society and people’s responsibility for how it is used.
-This course directly addresses these two-degree objectives.
+Also, a degree objective is to show an in-depth understanding of the possibilities and limitations of science, its role in society and people’s responsibility for how it is used.
+This course directly addresses these objectives.

 Course contents